|Guide||♦||1 Triplog||0 Topics|

 (Either from Florence via Box/Martinez or SR 79 via Cottonwood/Box/Martinez Canyon Roads)

 This approach may bring you within 1/4 mile of The Thumb, but it will come at the expense of your vehicle over 20+ miles of the roughest 'road' you'll ever encounter.
 (Probably the main reason much of the route is so popular with 4x4 fans.)
 Speaking of vehicles, only experienced drivers with a VERY capable high-clearance 4x4 should attempt this drive.
 However, I've driven it in less time, figure 2.5 to 3 hours EACH WAY.

 This approach will add an extra 4 miles to the hike, but the drive can be done with a much less capable 4x4, even a 2WD with moderate clearance if the road is dry.
 The drive in on Battle Axe Road is about 11.6 miles and should take less than 2 hours, again each way.
 The extra hiking miles will all be on a segment of the Arizona Trail #16.

-Hike: The hike is basically a circumnavigation around Peak 3306 so you can begin the 'loop' part wherever you wish.
-For the purpose of the hike statistics I chose the point reachable by vehicle from the west.
-Not including your time on the AZT#16 if driving in from the east, a mile of the hike will follow the wash/road with the balance of the loop-hike being off-trail.
-Of the off-trail portion about .8 mile will be spent in a canyon negotiating terrain including thick brush, boulder-hopping and some reasonably-easy rock climbing, requiring some trail-blazing skills.
-While it can be a chore at times, the scenery is awesome.
+The hike is a circumnavigation around Peak 3306, so you can begin the 'loop' part wherever you wish.
+For the purpose of the hike statistics, I chose the point reachable by vehicle from the west.
+Not including your time on the AZT#16, if driving in from the east, a mile of the hike will follow the wash/road with the balance of the loop-hike being off-trail.
+Of the off-trail portion, about 0.8 miles will be spent in a canyon negotiating terrain including thick brush, boulder-hopping, and some reasonably-easy rock climbing, requiring some trail-blazing skills.
+While it can be a chore at times, the scenery is fantastic.